 IRAs are one of the most powerful ways to save for retirement.
 And that’s important because only 27% of people are very confident they’ll have enough money in retirement.1 You may have heard the terms traditional IRA and Roth IRA, but what’s the difference?
 And which of them may be right for you?

 You can save money through a traditional IRA as long as you have earned income for the calendar year that you declare to the IRS.
-The maximum contribution amount for 2019 is $6,000, but those age 50 and older are allowed to contribute up to $7,000 beginning January 1 of the year they turn 50.
+The maximum contribution amount for 2021 is $6,000, but those age 50 or older are allowed to contribute up to $7,000 beginning January 1 of the year they turn 50.

 You may be able to deduct all or part of your contribution to a traditional IRA depending on how much you earn.
 If neither you nor your spouse is covered by a retirement plan at work, you can deduct the full amount of your contribution.
 If either you or your spouse is covered by a retirement plan at work, then you may be limited to a partial deduction or no deduction at all (Figure 1).

 Traditional IRA Deductibility Based on Income and Filing Status